pulumi/workshops/cloudflare-pulumi/README.md

 ### **Demo 2**: Live Commands

-Co-presenter demostrates a hello-world application using Wrangler commands.
+Co-presenter demonstrates a hello-world application using Wrangler commands.

 ## **Demo 3** Scaling with Pulumi